hubci/hugo-docker/README.md

           command: htmlproofer src/public --allow-hash-href --check-html --empty-alt-ignore --disable-external
 ```

+### Version

+`0.54` is the version of Hugo to use.
+You can use a complete SemVer version number such as `0.54.0` to specifically pin to that release.
+You can also use `0.54` which will use Hugo v0.54.0, and then `0.54.1`, and `0.54.2`, and so on as newer versions are released.

+You can also use `latest` to always use the latest version of Hugo or `nightly` to use the in-development version.
+`nightly` is a snapshot of whatever is in the `master` branch of Hugo, which is unreleased, updated at least once a day.

 In this example, we assume the Hugo files are in a directory called `src` in the repo.
 A full walkthrough on how to do this can be found on [CircleCI's blog](https://circleci.com/blog/build-test-deploy-hugo-sites/).

 ## Building The Images

 To prepare new images, I run `./gen-dockerfiles.sh` locally, passing it the current Hugo versions that I am "supporting".
 For example, for the initial release, I ran `./gen-dockerfiles.sh 0.18.1 0.19`.

 I then commit the resulting files and push up to GitHub.
 CircleCI builds everything and publishes the new Docker images to Docker Hub.

 ## Websites Using This & Examples